MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-overlap-render-policy.rst

 As a conclusion, favor the ``OverlapRenderPolicy`` when a GUI uses overlapping elements.
 Note that this render policy is slightly more time-consuming because it traverses the widget tree to determine which widgets are overlapping with each other.

+..
+   | Copyright 2008-2022, MicroEJ Corp.
+Content in this space is free
+   for read and redistribute.
+Except if otherwise stated, modification is subject to MicroEJ Corp prior approval.
+   | MicroEJ is a trademark of MicroEJ Corp.
+All other trademarks and
+   copyrights are the property of their respective owners.